 - Each alcohol type will affect blood-glucose levels differently based upon the carbohydrate content it has.
 Beer can push glucose levels up if you have more than a single pint.
-Wines tend to have less carbohydrate than beer thus less effect on glucose levels.
-Spirits such as whiskey, vodka, rum and gin, have no significant carbs.
-Therefore, has no effect on glucose levels.
+Wines tend to have less carbohydrate than beer, thus less effect on glucose levels.
+Spirits such as whiskey, vodka, rum, and gin, have no significant carbs.
+Therefore, it does not affect glucose levels.
 However, if you have them in a mixer, this will need to take into account.

 - If you are on diabetes medications, then you need to practice caution.
-The action of insulin and some diabetes medications such as sulfonylureas and meglitinides (Prandin) can lower blood glucose by making more insulin.
-Thus, require to adjust the dose to prevent hypoglycemia.
+Sulfonylureas and meglitinides (Prandin) can lower blood glucose by making more insulin.
+Thus, they require to adjust the dose to prevent hypoglycemia.

-- The symptoms of too much alcohol and hypoglycemia looks similar, i.e. sleepiness, dizziness, and disorientation.
+- The symptoms of too much alcohol and hypoglycemia look similar.
+That is both have sleepiness, dizziness, and disorientation.
 Thus, learn to distinguish between hypoglycemia and alcoholic effect.

 Caution during alcohol drinking

-- Drinking alcohol in high quantities regularly can cause an increase in blood pressure and weight gain, thus do not do so.
+- Regularly drinking alcohol in high quantities can cause an increase in blood pressure and weight gain, thus do not do so.

-- Avoid drinking frequent large quantities of alcohol; it can aggravate neuropathy by increasing pain and numbness.
+- Avoid drinking large quantities of alcohol; it can aggravate neuropathy by increasing pain and numbness.

-Each person will have a different reaction to alcoholic drinks, thus it is worth carryout blood tests to know how your body responding to it.
+Each person will have a different reaction to alcoholic drinks.
+Thus it is worth carrying out blood tests to know how your body is responding to it.